streaming-across-network/360_video_streaming_across_the_network/README.md

 ```
 <br>

-## Accessing the Website with the livestream on the Meta Quest 2:
+## Accessing the website with the livestream on the Meta Quest 2:

 1. Connect the Meta Quest 2 to your PC and run in ODH the created custom command.
 2. Dissconnect and put on the Meta Quest 2.